 When travelling by car, keep the doors locked, windows up and valuables out of sight.

 Be aware that thieves posing as vendors or beggars target cars on highways off ramps, at intersections and at traffic lights.
 Criminals also place debris on roads to stop vehicles.
 Don't stop to clear debris.

 Keep valuables such as cameras, mobile phones and jewellery out of sight.
 Be careful with bags and backpacks which have been stolen in public places including restaurants and bars.
 Exercise vigilance in all public places.

 Do not leave valuables unattended in your car.

 Hikers have been attacked on tracks on the slopes of Table Mountain in Cape Town and the Drakensberg Mountains in Royal National Park, KwaZulu-Natal Province.

 Hike in groups.
 Be vigilant of your surroundings and circumstances.

 Money and credit cards

-Many ATMs are found in major cities.
-They aren't many in regional and rural areas.
+Many ATMs are found in major cities and few in rural areas.

 ATM and credit card fraud are common.
 Criminals also loiter near ATMs waiting to rob people withdrawing cash.